-OWLL is a collective of artists who use art for to bring about social change..
-We bring together underrepresented women and at risk youth with community elders and teaching artists in leadership workshops that culminate in culturally specific theater productions focusing on the social justice issues most relevant to the participants.
-Our collective art serves as a basis for deep community listening, transformation and the development of a new narrative for the participants' and their community's future.
+OWLL is a grassroots collective of BIPOC, White, and Differently Abled Artists who commit their art for racial and social justice.
+We bring together underrepresented voices from Boston’s urban communities in leadership workshops that culminate in theatre productions celebrating their cultural heritage and social experiences.
+Our collective works with community partners to ensure a focus on the social justice issues most relevant to the participants and serves as a basis for deep community listening, transformation, and the development of a new narrative for the participant’s and their community’s future.

 OWLL Artists as Activists Collective

 Mary Driscoll, Lead Artist/Playwright

 Sheri Bridgman, Actor/Choreographer

 Jadira Figueroa, Stage Manager

 Tasia Jones, Theater Director